 The final phase of upper extremity amputation rehabilitation is Lifelong Care.
-This phase typically begins once your definitive prosthesis has been fit and your rehabilitation training is complete.
+This phase typically begins once your definitive prosthesis has been fit or you determine that a prosthesis is not for you and your rehabilitation training is complete.

-The goal of the Lifelong Care phase is to ensure you continue to maintain your health and independence.
-You need to continue to care for your residual limb, your prosthesis, and any other equipment you have been provided.
+The goal of the Lifelong

+Care phase is to ensure you

+continue to maintain your

+health and independence.

+You need to continue to care

+for your residual limb, your

+prosthesis, and any other

+equipment you have been

+provided.
 Your Healthcare Team should provide any necessary rehabilitation services, keep you informed about emerging technologies in upper limb amputation rehabilitation, address any changes in goals or health status, and minimize any consequences of long-term prosthetic use.
+It is ok to do your own research and to ask questions at any time to make sure you are getting what you need to meet your goals.

 You are likely to set new goals and continue to find new activities and interests in your life.
 Over time, you may find that you are facing new challenges associated with aging such as pain or arthritis.
 These may be helped with exercise programs designed to keep your muscles strong and joints moving.
 Your Healthcare Team will help you as you continue to move forward.
+Be sure to discuss any concerns you have with your team.